18LEDs/concourse/vector-test/README.md

 - **OpenTelemetry (OTEL)** collectors via the `otlp` source.
 - **Filebeat** via `syslog`.

-Logs, metrics, and traces can be processed with VRL transforms and then routed to Datadog Observability Pipeline workers or sent directly to other sinks such as Datadog, Elasticsearch, and Splunk.
+Logs, metrics, and traces can be processed with VRL transforms and then routed to Datadog Observability Pipelines or sent directly to other sinks such as Datadog, Elasticsearch, and Splunk.
 The example configuration chains a `remap`, `filter`, `sample`, and `route` transform to demonstrate steering events to different destinations.
+The Observability Pipeline workers themselves are deployed separately; Vector simply forwards events to them via HTTP.

 Placeholders are used for tokens and endpoint URLs.
 Update them for your environment before deployment.